chipmuenk/pyfda/README.md

 ### pip

-Supported Python versions are 3.7 ...
-3.11, there is only one version of pyfda for all operating systems at [PyPI](https://pypi.org/project/pyfda/).
+Supported **Python 3.8** and above is supported, there is only one version of pyfda for all operating systems at [PyPI](https://pypi.org/project/pyfda/).
 As pyfda is a pure Python project (no compilation required), you can install pyfda the usual way, required libraries are downloaded automatically if missing:

     > pip install pyfda